-Lung cancer (also called bronchial carcinoma or lung carcinoma) is the second most common type of cancer among men and the third most common among women.
+Lung cancer (also called bronchial carcinoma or lung carcinoma) is the most common type of cancer worldwide.
 It causes more deaths every year than any other type of cancer.
 Lung cancer usually develops from cells in the bronchial mucous membrane.

 Lung cancer operable